Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 To get the apartment, **come prepared**.
 Bring a copy of all your documents with you.
 If you like the apartment, you can apply during the visit.

 ![Berlin apartment documents](/illustrations/berlin-apartment-documents.png)

-You might have to send personal documents to people you don't know.
-Some scammers pretend to be landlords.
-They create fake listings to get your documents and steal your identity.[^25]

-Only send documents after you see the apartment.
-Remove bank account numbers, passport numbers and [tax ID](/glossary/Steueridentifikationsnummer)s from your documents.
-The safest way to censor a document is to print it, censor it with a pen, and scan it again.

 Bring these documents with you:[^19]